Appendix III: Word Wise

 apprehend, comprehend.

 These words are often interchangeable but apprehend is usually reserved for ideas.
-Thus we apprehend a principle or concept and comprehend
+Thus we apprehend a principle or concept and comprehend a

 language or someone’s behaviour.
 Adjectives: apprehensible, comprehensible.